Does Australian oil refining really

 cent of Australia's energy.
 They are vital to many industries like

-transport, mining, agriculture, construction and tourism, and
+transport, mining, agriculture and construction, and everyday

-everyday commerce.
+commerce.
 Without them, Australia would literally stop

 Already, about a quarter of Australia's petroleum products are